cisagov/ScubaGear/docs/prerequisites/dependencies.md

 .\opa_windows_amd64.exe version
 ```

-> **Note**: If ScubaGear is having trouble finding the OPA executable, you are able to place the executable in the directory you are executing `Invoke-SCuBA` in.
-ScubaGear will also look in the current executing directory for the OPA executable.
+> **Note**: If ScubaGear is having trouble finding the OPA executable, place the OPA executable in the directory from which you are executing `Invoke-SCuBA`.
+ScubaGear will also look in the current working directory for the OPA executable.

 Once the dependencies have been installed, you are ready to set the [permissions](permissions.md).